-Students should check with their advisors early regarding the times when they will be available for consultation and approvals. *The Treehouse Self-Service registration processor is normally available 24 hours a day.
+IMPORTANT: Non degree students in this credit category (0-11) and special students who will continue enrollment, will register on April 17 at 9am.
+Students should check with their advisers early regarding the times when they will be available for consultation and approvals.
+Students will need to get their registration PIN at this time. *The TreeHouse Self-Service registration processor is available 24 hours a day.

-- Declaring majors: Students who will have 56 or more credits should formally declare a major prior to registering.
-Students in this category may be blocked from registering if they have not declared a major.
+- Declaring majors: Students who will have 56 or more credits earned AFTER Fall 2016 should formally declare a major through self service on TreeHouse prior to registering.

 - Writing requirement: CLA students are required to satisfy the college writing requirement by the end the second semester of their sophomore year.
 Please see the catalog for more information.

-- Materials: The course list, catalog, and catalog supplement are all available online.
-In addition to the courses offered for a term, the course offering now lists the required textbooks for each course.
+- Materials: The course list and catalog are all available online.
+In addition to the courses offered for a term, the course offering lists the required textbooks for each course.
 To view the required readings for a section, select the book link listed directly under the course.
 The book’s title, author, edition, publisher, and price (new and used) will be listed.
-Special note on Textbook Refunds: Students purchasing books via the Drew University Bookstore (Follett) are eligible to receive a full refund if a text book has to be returned.
-Students should contact the university bookstore for a full explanation of the Follett refund policy.
-Students purchasing books from other establishments (ie, Borders, Barnes and Noble, amazon.com etc. are subject to the refund policies of these organizations.)

 - Pre-requisite Courses: Pre-requisites will be labeled on the Detailed Class Information portion of TreeHouse Self-Service; Students should be sure to have met these as listed online.

 - Maximum CLA Registration is 21 credits.
 Only the Academic Standing Committee may grant permission to exceed that limit; petitions are online here.
-An additional tuition charge is made for each credit carried in excess of 21 (rate per credit depends upon semester of original enrollment; see Business Office for schedule).
+An additional tuition charge is made for each credit carried in excess of 21.

 - Regularly classified degree candidates must carry a minimum of 12 credits per semester, except in the final semester of the senior year.
-Students registered for less than 12 credits in their last semester should contact their Financial Aid Counselor to determine eligibility for financial assistance.
-Students registered for less than 12 regardless of semester are not eligible for Dean’s List notation.
+Students registered for fewer than 12 credits in their last semester should contact their Financial Aid Counselor to determine eligibility for financial assistance.
+Students registered for fewer than 12 regardless of semester are not eligible for Dean’s List notation.